 What is a beta reader?

-Beta readers are regular people who are willing to read an unpublished manuscript and give honest feedback to the author.
-Ideally, they like to read books in that genre and are drawn to the book naturally — by its title, maybe, or its description or jacket copy.
-They don’t have to be pros, writers, teachers, students, or, God forbid, grammarians — they just have to want to read that particular book for fun.
+Beta readers and early reviewers are authors’ darlings.
+They’re regular people who offer to read an unpublished manuscript and give honest feedback to the author.
+Ideally, they like to read books in that genre and are organically drawn to your book — by its title, maybe, or its description or jacket copy.
+They don’t have to be pros, writers, teachers, students, or, God forbid, grammarians.
+They just have to want to read that particular book for fun.

 Beta readers’ responses can be invaluable to authors (especially indie authors) because they give a glimpse of what the reviews might look like if the book went live as is.
 Because, after all, Amazon is forever.